Are Dragons Warm-Blooded?

 If you’re in my DnD group, you may have noticed a familiar someone in the opener above ;)

 Around Halloween of 2023, I found myself randomly searching dinosaurs on the internet.
+It’s a habit one picks up when they run a science blog with miscellaneous inspirations.
 I knew I wanted to do a post on dragons, but I was struggling to come up with a topic for them.
-I don’t know what exactly my click adventure involved, but I stumbled across this article discussing how dinosaurs were warm-blooded.
+I don’t know what exactly my click adventure involved, but I stumbled across this article here discussing how dinosaurs were warm-blooded.

 Did that apply to dragons?
 Being the curious gal that I am, I posed the following question across various social medias:

-Back on track: My posted question was mostly to see if others felt the same way I did.
-My line of thinking was that dragons were probably an evolutionary branch off of dinosaurs.
+Back on track: My posted question (the one mentioned before my tangent) was mostly to see if others felt the same way I did, where dragons were probably an evolutionary branch off of dinosaurs.
 And if they were related to dinosaurs, then they had to be closely related to birds.
 And if they were related to birds, then they would be warm-blooded.

 On Instagram, the majority of voters said that dragons would hypothetically be related to birds over reptiles.
 But on Twitter?
-A whopping 71% choose reptiles (shout out to the “other” response arguing for lobster !).
-Someone even pointed out that, if we were talking about eastern dragons, they could be closely related to carp.
+A whopping 71% choose reptiles (shout out to the “other” response arguing for lobster!).
+Someone even pointed out that they could be closely related to carp if you look at Eastern.

-On the science-chat thread of Sam’s Sigh-ence Corner discord (hello online scicomm buddies!), folks even started labeling their evolutionary trees.
+On the science-chat thread of SamSighs’s discord (hello online scicomm buddies!), folks even started labeling their evolutionary trees.
 There was discussion of dragons branching off from the evolutionary branch before the Triassic period, dragons being related to the quetzalcoatlus, dragons being like lobsters in that they can turn their hearts on and off (go lobsters!), and even asking if dragons have feathers.

 For the record, I think the coolest dragons should have feathers, but that’s a different blog post because hooo boy, do I have a lot to cover just for the metabolism!

 Let’s define warm vs cold-blooded.
-I did briefly mention the difference in my lizard folk post, but now we need to wade into the scientific intricacies of these terms.
+I did briefly mention the difference in my lizard folk post, but now we need to wade deep into the scientific intricacies.

+If you’ve watched any nature documentary, you’ve probably run into the colloquial definitions of each.
 Warm-blooded, or endothermic, is when an animal can moderate their own heat.
 They get cold?
-Their bodies crank up their internal body heat, perhaps by shivering.
+Warm-blooded creatures can pump up their internal body heat, perhaps by shivering.
 They get hot?
 Their bodies work to turn down the temp with sweating or panting.
-To help you remember the definition, “therm” = “heat,” and “endo” = within.
-So “endothermic” means “heated from within.”

-In contrast, cold-blooded, or ectothermic, is when an animal’s body temperature is regulated by the environment.
-An ectothermic animal will sit in the sun to warm up, because their bodies can’t regulate heat on their own.
+Cold-blooded, or ectothermic, body temperatures are regulated by the environment.
+An ectothermic animal will sit in the sun to warm up, because their bodies can’t turn up the heat on their own.
 They don’t sweat to cool off; they need to find shade.
-To help you remember, “therm” = “heat” and “ecto” = “external.”
-Therefore, “ectothermic” means “heated from the outside.”

-Both of these terms are terms used for defining metabolism, or how one’s body produces and uses energy (usually in the form of heat).
+Both of these terms are terms used for defining metabolism, or how one’s body uses/produces energy (usually in the form of heat).

-Now that we have these terms defined, now we can get into the nuance.
-Like all things in nature, metabolism is a spectrum more than a true binary.
+Like all things in nature, there isn’t a binary for defining metabolism.
 A lot of animals fall in-between this spectrum.
 Mesotherms exist, or animals that have metabolism that falls between endo- and ectotherms.
 This wiki has a short list of a few organisms with mesothermic metabolism, including the naked mole rat!

 Now, let’s look at some dragons and their metabolism!

 Birds are modern day dinosaurs.
-And if our dragons are closely related to dinosaurs (which seemed a common theme amongst the folks I talked to), then perhaps dragons have a similar metabolism to birds as well, thus making them warm-blooded.
+And if our dragons are closely related to dinosaurs (which seemed a common theme amongst the folks I talked to), then perhaps they are

-This 2022 paper examined biomolecules in fossils and determined that the dinosaur ancestors of birds had a metabolism similar to modern day warm-blooded birds (called “avian endothermy”).
+This 2022 paper examined biomolecules in fossils to determine that the dinosaur ancestors of birds had very high metabolism that are similar to bird metabolism (or “avian endothermy”).

 But Didn’t The Majority of People Agree on Reptiles?